I make my research relevant to policymakers by:

 The project database I created to study local government infrastructure delivery in Ghana has now been adopted by the National Development Planning Commission (NDPC) for use in its National Infrastructure Plan and ongoing monitoring work.
 The Director-General of the NDPC has repeatedly cited the research findings in various media forums (see below).
 Geocoding of the project database is currently underway in order to allow the project to be used in the implementation of the national Spatial Development Framework.

-Here is a new IGC Policy Brief on my infrastructure delivery research.
+Here is an IGC Policy Brief on my infrastructure delivery research.
 It presents three insights about why some projects fail, and gives three lessons for policymakers about how to improve infrastructure delivery.

 Ghana’s Head of Civil Service has made my research on management and productivity in Ghana’s Civil Service a cornerstone of his evidence-based approach to developing a reform program for the Government, and at his request I have twice conducted workshops for policymakers and other stakeholders at Ghana’s Civil Service Training Centre.
 I have also given invited research presentations at the Overseas Development Institute and UK Department for International Development.